FAQs About The Purchase And Sale Of Real Estate

 If the buyer has plans to change the property, may what is planned for the property be done lawfully?

 The purpose of the closing is to exchange monies and papers for transfer of ownership of the property.
-The balance of the purchase price and other adjustments is given to an escrow agent (usually the bank attorney).
+The balance of the purchase price and other adjustments are given to an escrow agent (usually the bank attorney).
 The executed deed is given to the escrow agent.
-A closing statement which indicates the debits and credits to the buyer and seller and adjustments with other entities such as the bank, Registry of Deeds, etc. is finalized and executed by the parties.
+A closing statement which indicates the debits and credits to the buyer and seller and adjustments with other entities such as the bank, Registry of Deeds, etc., is finalized and executed by the parties.
 The mortgage and related documents are signed and delivered to the escrow agent.
 Other disclosure and government forms are executed as well.
-The escrow agent then does a final title run down and records the deed, mortgage, and other documents at the Registry of Deeds and distributes the money and all other documents.
-If the final run down shows a title problem, the agent does not record the documents or distribute the money.
+The escrow agent then does a final title rundown and records the deed, mortgage, and other documents at the Registry of Deeds and distributes the money and all other documents.
+If the final rundown shows a title problem, the agent does not record the documents or distribute the money.

 Homeowner’s insurance generally does not insure against damage from floods.
 Flood insurance is available to insure against this particular loss.
 The insurance is private but federally subsidized and must be purchased several months before there is a loss.
 Flood insurance is required by most lenders in areas that are designated by the federal government as potential flood areas.

 Insurance for your individual condominium unit may be required by your lender and you should purchase this even if not required by your lender.
 The master insurance policy insures the condominium against liability claims and against loss of the structure.
 It does not insure you against liability claims, the interior of your unit, or your contents.
 A separate condo unit insurance policy will cover all of these areas.
 The following examples are all covered by a unit policy but not the master policy: